Durham, North Carolina Clinic

 We operate a busy practice in Durham, NC.
-Our team specializes in treating a variety of health problems with acupuncture, Chinese herbs, hypnosis, Emotional Freedom Techniques (EFT), functional medicine, and dietary counseling.
+Our team specializes in treating a variety of health problems with acupuncture, Chinese herbs, functional medicine, and dietary counseling.
 If you suffer from PMS, menstrual problems, menopause, infertility, frequent colds, cough, blood sugar disorders such as reactive hypoglycemia, diabetes, edema, urinary problems, digestive problems such as colitis or irritable bowel syndrome, insomnia, anxiety, chronic pain, auto-immune disease, or any other condition now might be the time to get help.
 Our clinic has been in operation since 1989, initially in Santa Fe, NM with a subsequent clinic in Durham, NC which was established in 1999.
 Ken Morehead and Dagmar Ehling merged their existing clinics in 2004 to form Oriental Health Solutions.
 Fang Cai operated OHS branches in Kaneohe, Hawaii and Belfast, Maine for a period of four years.

 In 2011 OHS was a finalist in the “Best Holistic Medicine” category and in 2012 OHS was a finalist in the “Best Acupuncture Clinic” category in Durham’s Independent Weekly newspaper.